Marcus Harness: Burton Albion

 On 7 August 2015, he joined Northern Premier League Premier Division side Ilkeston on a one-month loan.
 He was sent off during injury-time in a 4–3 win over Stourbridge on 23 August.
-Manager Gavin Strachan extended his loan spell at the "Robins" until the new year after he made a positive start to the season.
-However he was recalled by Burton so as to allow him a chance to play higher-level football, and caretaker-manager Andy Watson said that "we were delighted to have had Marcus here and his loan deal wasn't far from ending".
+Manager Gavin Strachan extended his loan spell at the Robins until the new year after he made a positive start to the season.
+However, Burton recalled him to allow him a chance to play higher-level football, and caretaker manager Andy Watson said that "we were delighted to have had Marcus here and his loan deal wasn't far from ending".
 On 27 November 2015, Harness joined National League club Aldershot Town on a five-week loan.
-However he made just two substitute appearances for Barry Smith's "Shots" during his spell at the Recreation Ground.
-He went on to make five substitute appearances for Burton as the club achieved promotion out of League One and he "impressed with his pace and direct running" during these games and was named as Burton's 'Most Improved Young Player' for the 2015–16 season, after which his contract was extended for a further year.
+However, he made just two substitute appearances for Barry Smith's Shots during his spell at the Recreation Ground.
+He went on to make five substitute appearances for Burton as the club achieved promotion out of League One, and he "impressed with his pace and direct running" during these games and was named as Burton's 'Most Improved Young Player' for the 2015–16 season, after which his contract was extended for a further year.
 He played ten Championship matches in the 2016–17 season, and Albion took up a one-year extension to Harness's contract in May 2017.

 On 18 July 2017, he joined League Two side Port Vale on loan for the 2017–18 season.
 Manager Neil Aspin played Harness just behind striker Tom Pope, in an attacking midfield role that demanded a lot of hard work.
 He scored his first goal for the "Valiants" on 12 December, in a 3–2 defeat at Yeovil Town in the FA Cup, and said "it was good to finally get a goal, it has been a long time coming".
 He scored his first league goal 11 days later to secure a point away at Colchester United, leading Aspin to say "he can only go from strength to strength now he is starting to chip in with goals".
-He signed a new two-and-a-half year contract with the "Brewers" in January.
+He signed a new two-and-a-half-year contract with the "Brewers" in January.

 He scored his first goal for Burton in a 2–1 EFL Trophy defeat to Walsall on 4 September 2018.
 On 5 January, he scored a hat-trick in a 4–0 win at Rochdale.
-Having successfully broken into Nigel Clough's first-team during the 2018–19 season, he totaled six goals in 39 games.
+Having successfully broken into Nigel Clough's first-team during the 2018–19 season, he totalled six goals in 39 games.